jrobinson123/atomshpericPlanet/README.md

 We can now change the function to by x * y, and change the max value to (width - 1) * (height - 1)

+Next we can divide the max value by a changing divisor, which will cause the pixels to become white earlier.
+We can also modulate this divisor in order to create a pulsating effect.

+Finally, we can modify how we set to the pixels in order to make them reminiscient of a particular red, green, blue color scheme.